On the birationality of complete intersections associated to nef-partitions: Appendix: -regularity, singularities and Calabi-Yau varieties

-Thus, when we restrict to a neighborhood of it is locally, analytically isomorphic to a product of a neighborhood of $p_\sigma=(0,\dots,0)$ in $U_{\sigma, N(\sigma)}$ with a neighborhood of $(a_{s+1},\dots,a_{n-l})$ in $(\Cc^*)^{n-l-s+1}$.
-Moreover, Gorenstein singularity is a locally analytic property.
-This is because the completion of the local ring of a variety is the same as the completion of the local ring of the analytic space associated to that variety, and a local ring is Gorenstein if and only if its completion is Gorenstein.
-Likewise, canonical and terminal singularities are both local analytic property~ (\cite{Matsuki}~Proposition~4-4-4).
-Hence, we have proved the claim.
+From the above isomorphism, we know that $\overline{X_{(\Delta_i)}}$ is normal because $U_{\sigma, N(\sigma)} \times (\Cc^*)^{n-l}$ is normal and normality is preserved under an analytic isomorphism.
+Moreover, the Gorenstein singularity is also a locally analytic property.
+In fact, the completion of the local ring of a variety is the same as the completion of the local ring of its analytic space, and a local ring is Gorenstein if and only if its completion is Gorenstein.
+Likewise, canonical and terminal singularities are both local analytic properties (\cite{Matsuki}~Proposition~4-4-4).
+Thus we have proved the theorem. \end{proof}